 Fixed-income securities are subject to, among other risks, credit risk, market risk, and interest rate risk.
 Except to the extent values are affected by other factors such as developments relating to a specific issuer, generally the value of a fixed-income security can be expected to rise when interest rates decline and, conversely, the value of such a security can be expected to fall when interest rates rise.
 Some fixed-income securities may be subject to extension risk.
 This is the risk that if interest rates rise, repayments of principal on certain debt securities, including, but not limited to, floating rate loans and mortgage-related securities, may occur at a slower rate than expected and the expected maturity of those securities could lengthen as a result.
 Some fixed-income securities also involve prepayment or call risk.
-This is the risk that the issuer will repay a Fund the principal on the security, but that other security might pay a lower interest rate.
+This is the risk that the issuer will repay a Fund the principal on the security before it is due, thus depriving a Fund of a favorable stream of future interest or dividend payments.
+A Fund could buy another security, but that other security might pay a lower interest rate.
 In addition, many fixed-income securities contain call or buy-back features that permit their issuers to call or repurchase the securities from their holders.
 Such securities may present risks based on payment expectations.
 Although a Fund would typically receive a premium if an issuer were to redeem a security, if an issuer were to exercise a call option and redeem the security during times of declining interest rates, a Fund may realize a capital loss on its investment if the security was purchased at a premium and a Fund may be forced to replace the called security with a lower yielding security.